 Diversity Pipeline Programs -Title VII and Title VIII programs play an essential role in improving the diversity of the health workforce and connecting students to health careers by supporting recruitment, education, training, and mentorship opportunities.
-Inclusive and diverse education and training experiences expose providers to backgrounds and perspectives other than their own and heighten cultural awareness in health care, resulting in benefits for all patients.
+With public health issues, such as COVID-19, disproportionately impacting racial and ethnic minorities, these programs recruit and train a diverse and culturally competent health workforce, tasked to mitigate health disparities.